MYSTERY SCIENCE THEATER 3000

 • It’s interesting that the pilot doesn’t really show Joel riffing.
 That doesn’t really seem to have been a big part of the concept at this point.
 It seems like Joel is just sort of watching along with us.
 It’s much more like a standard “Svengoolie” style movie show in that sense.

 • Note somebody fumbling around behind the theater seats as Joel leaves the first time.
 Not sure what’s going on there.
+(Some commenters say that’s audience members at the screening.

 • The second segment is one you’ve seen if you’ve seen “The MST3K Scrapbook” video tape.

-• Gypsy is a boy in this.
+• Gypsy is male in this.

 • Joel also says there are “25 other robots doing various complicated operations around the ship.”
+That’s very “Silent Running.”

 K01- INVADERS FROM THE DEEP